Short answer. Use

 What about the June 18, 2026 Antigravity transition?

-- If license shape and a stable runway matter more than free tier — Claude Code's roadmap does not depend on June 18.
-That is the cleanest answer for teams that cannot absorb the migration churn.
+- If license shape and a stable runway matter more than model choice — Claude Code's roadmap did not depend on June 18 and is not a closed-source rewrite.
+That is the cleanest answer for teams that cannot absorb migration churn.

 We now have a dedicated guide on this: Google Antigravity on a phone walks through what actually runs on a phone today — the Antigravity desktop IDE and the Antigravity CLI are both desktop-only, so the practical mobile path is the same cloud container we describe here.